rabuitendijk/Isomorph-core-tri/README.md

 # Isomorph-core-tri
 Isomorph, Third iteration, Unity 5, Flat sprite based approach.
 Goals: proper sorting algorithm, unit sprite slicing and clean sprite finishing.

-ESSENTIAL:

-	- Gain understanding how projection to screen and object depth and coordinates relate.

 TO BE ADDED:

 	- Basic functionallity
 		* Functioning hover selector and mouse click Tile return
 		* Allow translation of object independent of coordinate.

-	- [Under concideration] Compatibillity for multiple heights of slab projection (at least [1] and [srt2_srt3]).

 	- XML based text importer, competable with microsoft excel xml export.

 	- A mouse click even collision checker using math and stuff.
-		* find a way to obtain all coordinates object in a  simulated "raycast" in order.
-		* wirte a scripts that efficiently goes trough them to find first collision.
 		* Find appropriate selectable object on vertical stack.